What Is a Fee-Only Financial Advisor? Why Does It Really Matter?

 There is also a little known fact that lower quality product companies pay bigger commissions than higher quality product companies.
 They have to pay bigger commissions to motivate advisors to sell their products – a core conflict of interest.

-At Sapiat Asset Management, we pride ourselves on being the only fee-only advisor in Greene County.
+At Sapiat Asset Management, we pride ourselves on being the first fee-only advisor in Greene County.
 We believe in putting our client’s best interests first – not our own.
 Our fees are transparent and easy to understand.
 We offer our clients an “all-in” fee which is a percentage of their assets, hourly fees, or flat fees for specific projects.
 We don’t receive any form of commission, so we can provide objective advice that works best for our clients.
 We have one role at Sapiat – help our clients achieve their financial goals for the least amount of risk and expense.

 How Advisors Obscure Their Compensation